Structure of the programme

 Required documents: an official (stamped) grade list and descriptions of completed courses.

-Students who have completed courses at other Anthropology programmes in the Netherlands are eligible for exemption from courses of the propaedeutic phase (1st year) or the Bachelor’s CA-OS at Leiden.
+Students who have completed courses at other Anthropology programmes in the Netherlands are eligible for exemption from courses of the propaedeutic phase (1st year) or the Bachelor’s CA-DS at Leiden.

 Required documents: an official (stamped) grade list and descriptions of completed courses.